kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

   - headless
 ---

-NixOS has a lot of really cool ideas, but unfortunately installing on a VM is still not user-friendly (rather an exercise in pure frustration).
+NixOS has a lot of really cool ideas, but unfortunately installing on a VM is still tricky.
 This guide is designed as a "just get me something working, please!" way to get a headless NixOS install up and running in a libvirt VM.

 Preliminary Pieces